telerik/winforms-docs/winforms-converter/step-by-step tutorial.md

     ![winforms-converter-step-by-step-tutorial002](images/winforms-converter-step-by-step-tutorial002.png)

 3. Press `Convert` and wait until the project is converted.
-Once the conversion processes is complete the summary dialog will appear.
+Once the conversion process is complete, the summary dialog will appear.
 This will allow you to see which files are converted.
 You can open the generated log as well.

     ![winforms-converter-step-by-step-tutorial003](images/winforms-converter-step-by-step-tutorial003.png)